Into the Sun (2005 film)

-Into the Sun is a 2005 action film directed by Christopher Morrison and starring Steven Seagal (who also produced), Matthew Davis, Takao Osawa, Eddie George, Juliette Marquis, and William Atherton.
+Into the Sun is a 2005 American action thriller film directed by Christopher "mink" Morrison.
+It stars Steven Seagal, who also produced and co-wrote the film, along with Matthew Davis, Takao Osawa, Eddie George, Juliette Marquis, Ken Lo, and William Atherton.
+Filmed and set in Tokyo, Seagal plays a CIA operative who becomes embroiled a conflict between the Japanese Yakuza and the Chinese Triads.

-The original script, written by Trevor Miller, was very similar to Sydney Pollack's The Yakuza.
-Joe Halpin, a former undercover narcotics detective, rewrote the script with Seagal to avoid making it a costly remake.
-Set in Japan, Seagal plays a CIA operative who takes down Yakuza gangsters.
-It was theatrically released in Japan but only went direct-to-DVD in the United States.
+The film was theatrically released in Japan, but only went direct-to-DVD in the United States.

 Plot

 The assassination of Tokyo's governor Takayama causes a stir of public outrage in Tokyo, Japan.
-Upon hearing news of the incident, the U.S. FBI asks the CIA's Tokyo office to investigate the killing, believing it to be linked to the Yakuza, a dangerous Japanese mafia syndicate.
-The Japanese branch of the CIA starts sniffing around under the auspices of the United States Department of Homeland Security.
-CIA agent Travis Hunter and his rookie FBI agent understudy Sean Mac are assigned to work on the case and to track down the perpetrators.
-During their work, Mac proves to be primarily a distraction to Hunter, especially as he is neither very knowledgeable about CIA procedures nor Japanese customs.
-Hunter, on the other hand, having been raised in Japan, has a strong understanding of the Yakuza and their mysterious, eccentric and sinister ways.
+Upon hearing news of the incident, the U.S. FBI asks the CIA's Tokyo office to investigate the killing, believing it to be linked to the yakuza.
+The Japanese branch of the CIA starts sniffing around under the auspices of the Department of Homeland Security.
+CIA agent Travis Hunter and his rookie FBI agent understudy Sean Mack are assigned to work on the case and to track down the perpetrators.
+During their work, Mack proves to be primarily a distraction to Hunter, especially as he is neither very knowledgeable about CIA procedures nor Japanese customs.
+Hunter, on the other hand, having been raised in Japan, has a strong understanding of the yakuza and their mysterious, eccentric and sinister ways.

-Hunter and Mac discover a plan by Kuroda, the boss of a new Yakuza outfit, to build an enormous drug-dealing network using his export company in cahoots with a Chinese Triad outfit leader named Chen.
+Hunter and Mack discover a plan by Kuroda, the boss of a new yakuza outfit, to build an enormous drug-dealing network using his export company in cahoots with a Chinese Triad outfit leader named Chen.
 Kuroda is killing everyone who gets in his way.
-While reviewing security footage of the assassination, Hunter identifies a medallion seen around the neck of the shooter that links Kuroda to be the mastermind of the governor's assassination.
-As Hunter has been told that Kojima, the second-in-command of an old school Yakuza group run by elderly 'godfather' Oyabun Ishikawa, is the only Yakuza player who is capable of defeating Kuroda, Hunter turns to him for help.
-When they speak, Kojima tells Hunter that the new Yakuza have gained more power after joining forces with the Triads, and are ready to eliminate any other Yakuza gang.
-Kojima then reveals and he and Hunter have something in common - permanently ridding of Kuroda, adding that it will be interesting to see which one of them kills him first.
+While reviewing security footage of the assassination, Hunter identifies a medallion seen around the neck of the shooter that links Kuroda to being the mastermind of the governor's assassination.
+As Hunter has been told that Kojima, the second-in-command of an old school yakuza group run by elderly Oyabun Ishikawa, is the only yakuza player who is capable of defeating Kuroda, Hunter turns to him for help.
+When they speak, Kojima tells Hunter that the new yakuza have gained more power after joining forces with the Triads, and are ready to eliminate any other yakuza gang.
+Kojima then reveals that he and Hunter have something in common - permanently getting rid of Kuroda, adding that it will be interesting to see which one of them kills him first.